 Why is API Management Important?

 From an agile development perspective, new and upgraded features need regular deployment into production.
-This is only achievable if you've clearly defined the environments and correctly set their associated configurations.
+This is only achievable if you've clearly defined the environments and correctly set thier associated configurations.
 This kind of management takes time and resources.
 However, API management solutions handle these settings in a more controlled way.

 Scalability is an essential factor to ensure modern distributed applications are reliable.
 You can rapidly scale your API infrastructure with API management depending on usage patterns.

 Organizations must also address security and governance when exposing APIs to internal and external users.
 With an API management system, you can protect your APIs and the related subsystems with granular user authentication and authorization.
 You can also inject governance and policies into the published APIs.
 This allows organizations to track what's deployed and where, who is calling what, and the security level of each API.

 API management solutions come with life cycle managers, which help you track multiple versions of APIs.
 Whenever API code changes, users are automatically redirected to the latest version.
 However, if a rollback is necessary, users will be seamlessly switched back to the old version.